The people who live in Hawai’i tend to live an active lifestyle centered around being outside.

 POKE – A Way of Life!

-If you want to be a prizewinner at your next gathering, all you need to do is show up with a Family Size tray of poke (pronounced po-kay).
-In Hawai’i, some people will tell you, poke isn’t just one of the island’s most famous and favorite dishes, it’s A Way of Life!
+If you want to be a prizewinner at your next gathering, you must show up with a Family Size tray of poke (pronounced po-kay).
+In Hawai’i, some people will tell you that poke isn’t just one of the island’s most famous and favorite dishes, it’s A Way of Life!

 Make sure you have some of the three favorites: